mashtalerms/rayapp/README.md

 ## Development local configuration with docker-compose ##

 1) Use docker-compose.dev.yaml from within deploy folder
-    - `docker-compose -f docker-compose.yaml up -d`
+    - `docker-compose -f docker-compose.yaml up -d --build`
 2) The following would be done:
     - postgresql container would start
     - migrations would apply